-Credit/Registration: Students will be registered for ENVS 323 or ENVS 523 Tropical Field Studies 3 credits as part of their spring term course load.
-Students must leave room for the 3 credits in their spring credit load when registering for spring term, or will be billed for credits exceeding the 20 credit maximum.
+Credit/Registration: Students will be registered for ENVS 323 or ENVS 523 Tropical Field Studies 3 credits as part of their fall term course load.
+Students must leave room for the 3 credits in their fall credit load when registering for spring term, or will be billed for credits exceeding the 20 credit maximum.
 Graduate students will be billed for 3 Drexel credits at their normal rate.

 Instructor: Sean O'Donnell, Professor in Drexel's Department of Biodiversity, Earth & Environmental Science